fborelli/OfflineStoreKit2/README.md

   https://github.com/fborelli/OfflineStoreKit2.git
   ```
 - For the next steps we will illustrate using Apple's sample code.
 To apply it to your project, use the analogy.
 Please download the sample code at: [Implementing a store in your app using the StoreKit API](https://developer.apple.com/documentation/storekit/implementing-a-store-in-your-app-using-the-storekit-api).

-## Requirements
-- iOS 15.6+

-## License
-- OfflineStoreKit2 is a commercial product and uses a license key to verify your copy against the bundle ID you provide.
-Once a bundle ID is registered in the OfflineStoreKit2 license site it can’t be changed.
-Please note that these IDs are case-sensitive, so make sure you register the correct case variant.
-To find the app bundle ID in Xcode navigate to your project/target settings.
-Under the “General” tab, locate the “Bundle Identifier” field, which contains your app’s bundle ID.
-- Please purchase your license to make the product work properly and support an independent software developer.